RyanSiu1995/TripShare/iTravel/README.md

 ###### reference: https://www.digitalocean.com/community/tutorials/how-to-setup-ruby-on-rails-with-postgres

 ### App setting
-1. Set up the packages required and database reset
+1. Set up the packages required and database reset:
     ```bash
         bundle install
         rails db:reset
     ```

 ### Running the application
-1. Once you have finish all the setting up, you can launch the application by following command
+1. Once you have finish all the setting up, you can launch the application by following command:
     ```bash
         rails s
     ```